Too much snow?

 Making the Terrarium (The Steps)

-- Put a one inch layer of stones in the bottom of your jar.
+- First, spread a one inch layer of stones in the bottom of your jar.

 - Now add the charcoal to help filter decaying leaves.

-- Fill the container about 1/4 full of potting soil.
+- To finish your earth’ layer, fill the container about 1/4 full with potting soil.

 - Remove the 2 – 3 plants from their plastic pots and arrange them in your terrarium.
 Not too packed!
 Plants need room to grow.